Protection & Education

 3.2 million people are currently food insecure in the provinces of Kasai, and at least 400,000 children under five are suffering from severe acute malnutrition.
 Families have spent three growing seasons on the run, and children desperately need help to process their experiences of the conflict, get back into education, and get enough to eat.
 From October 2018, our response has scaled up nutrition work to 126 health centres, treating moderate and acute malnutrition.
 In 2018, we helped families get enough to eat, reaching over 550,000 people.
 We also reached over 54,000 children under 5 to treat and prevent malnutrition.

 The humanitarian landscape has dramatically shifted over the last years such that multi-purpose cash and voucher programming is seen as the best opportunity to address most basic needs for survival.

 So increasingly we give cash rather than goods or food because this lets children and families buy what they need, allowing them more dignity and greater resilience.
 In 2018 Cash and voucher enabled programming impacted 3 million people with almost 1.5 million of them children.

 South Sudan and Somalia saw a significant decrease in child mortality (aged 6–23 months) with unconditional cash which led to increased food security and a more diverse and nutritious diet.

 Cash assistance produced multiple positive social impacts during our response to the Syria Crisis in Lebanon.
 School enrolment and retention increased 50% and the incidence of child labour decreased.
 Households receiving cash assistance were half as likely to send their children to work as households not receiving that assistance.

-Advocacy in Crises
+Advocacy in Conflict